- Air Barrier Systems in Buildings

 In order to achieve enhanced missile resistance, the following roof decks are recommended, in descending order of preference: cast-in-place concrete, precast concrete, and concrete topping over steel decking.
 For exterior walls, the following are recommended: 6-inch (minimum) thick concrete reinforced with #4 rebars at 12 inches on center each way, or 8-inch (minimum) thick fully grouted CMU reinforced with #4 rebars in each cell.

 For glazing in doors, see the recommendations in Section 6.15.6.

 The ASCE-7 windborne debris provisions only apply to glazing within a portion of hurricane-prone regions.
 However, where a 1.15 importance factor is selected, it is recommended that all office buildings within the entire hurricane-prone region comply with the following recommendation: To minimize the potential of missiles penetrating exterior doors and striking people within the building, it is recommended that doors without glazing and the unglazed portions of doors with glazing be designed to resist the missile loads specified in ASTM E 1996 and that they be tested in accordance with ASTM E 1886.
 The test assembly should include the door, door frame and hardware.
-Further information on missile resistance of doors is found in FEMA 361, Design and Construction Guidance for Community Shelters.
+Further information on missile resistance of doors is found in FEMA 361, Design and Construction Guidance for Community Safe Rooms.

 Non-load Bearing Walls, Wall Coverings, and Soffits

 It is recommended that all office buildings where a 1.15 importance factor is selected comply with the following recommendations:

 - In order to achieve enhanced missile resistance, the following types of exterior walls are recommended: reinforced cast-in-place concrete, or reinforced and fully grouted CMU.